skinny97214/TheHeretic/_posts/2013-10-30-on-empathy.md

 tags: leadership
 featured:
 date: 2013-10-30 14:04:00
-title: On Empathy (or: Why Loving Someone Is Easy)
+title: On Empathy (or Why Loving Someone Is Easy)
 ---
 We talked about empathy quite a bit here at The Heretic.
 You need deep customer empathy to build products your customers not only want but desire and love.
 You should also operate from a place of empathy when dealing with your cofounders and employees.